Salvadel/soc-homelab-enviornment/setup/shuffle-setup.md

 docker compose up -d
 ```

 This pulls all required Docker images and starts the Shuffle containers.
-The initial pull may take several minutes, depending on internet speed.
+The initial pull may take several minutes, depending on the internet speed.

 **Step 3 - Verify Shuffle containers are running:**
 ```bash